Maine Coon Joint Problems (Vet Approved)

 The immune-mediated condition systemic lupus erythematosus causes arthritis in cats.

-Immune-mediated arthritis typically affects other organs of the cat as well, particularly the skin.
+Immune-mediated arthritis typically affects other cat organs as well, particularly the skin.

 Symptoms include: